Rubinder25/AutoCLI/README.md

 ## Flags

+### Commands

+If a flag alias and flag have '-' then they are considered as options.
+If it doesn't begin with '-' then it is considered as command.

 ### Argument vs Boolean flags

 Flags can accept arguments to be passed, this can be done by setting `argument: true` in the flag config, e.g. in the above program the flag `bread` requires an argument(type of bread) to be passed, while the rest of the flags are boolean flags.
 A boolean flag doesn't require an argument they are either present or not.